Ornamental Grasses - How to Select, Plant, Grow & Maintain

 Ideally the preparation for the planting areas should begin in the fall.
 Start with a deep tilling of the soil.
 This will allow the freezing and thawing during the winter months to improve the workability of the soil.
 If this isn't possible, tilling in the early spring will help the plants as well.
 Then add organic matter - remember only about one-quarter cup for each plant.

-Ornamental grasses can be planted in either the spring or fall.
+Ornamental grasses can be planted in either the spring, or fall.
 Planting earlier in the year will allow the grasses more time to establish a good root system before going dormant.
-Planting in the fall should be completed so the plants have 4 -5 weeks of growing time to establish their roots.
-Then apply a light cover of straw or hay for insulation.
+Planting in the fall should be completed so the plants have 4-5 weeks of growing time to establish their roots before the serious cold weather arrives, and the ground freezes.
+Then apply a light cover of straw, or hay for insulation.